tianluyuan/nuVeto/README.md

 ### Installing

+This now relies on the updated version of [MCEq](https://github.com/afedynitch/MCEq).
+For the legacy version that relies on [MCEq_classic](https://github.com/afedynitch/MCEq_classic) do `git checkout v1.5` and see the README.

 ```bash
 pip install nuVeto
 ```

-This will install the [MCEq](https://github.com/afedynitch/MCEq) dependency with MKL.
+This will install [MCEq](https://github.com/afedynitch/MCEq) with MKL.

 Extras are `pip install nuVeto[plotting, resources]` which will install some packages for plotting and generating muon reaching probabilities.